Seminary of the Southwest: Academics

-Seminary of the Southwest is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award master's degrees and post-baccalaureate diplomas.
-The seminary is also accredited by the Commission on Accrediting of Association of Theological Schools in the United States and Canada.
+Seminary of the Southwest is licensed by the Texas Higher Education Coordinating Board to award master's degrees in divinity, spiritual formation, religion, spiritual direction, and clinical mental health counseling.
+The seminary holds three certificates of accreditation, including by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), by the Commission on Accrediting of Association of Theological Schools in the United States and Canada, and by The Council for Accreditation of Counseling & Related Educational Programs (CACREP).

 The seminary belongs to the Council of Southwestern Theological Schools and the American Theological Library Association.

-Seminary of the Southwest is one of eight official US Episcopal Church seminaries.
+Seminary of the Southwest is one of several official US Episcopal Church seminaries.

 The seminary offers Master of Divinity and Master of Arts programs as well as a diploma program and continuing education courses and workshops.
-Between 2001 and 2011, Seminary of the Southwest trained eight percent of Episcopal priests.
+Between 2001 and 2025, Seminary of the Southwest trained eight percent of Episcopal priests.

 Campus

 Christ Chapel

 The chapel, including the floor-to-ceiling hand-blown stained glass windows, was designed by architect Arthur Fehr.

 Harrison Library

 In September, 2023, Southwest completed the reconstruction of its library, named for Bishop Dena Harrison.
 On site, holdings of the Harrison Library include more than 150,000 items, with several thousand in Spanish.
 The collection provides nearly 500 print periodical titles as well.
 Ample resources relate to the major theological disciplines, including an abundance of materials concerned with the tradition and history of the Episcopal Church.
 The Harrison Library collaborates closely with the Stitt Library at Austin Presbyterian Theological Seminary, just a few blocks away.
 A slightly longer walk takes seminarians to the fifth largest library consortium in the United States, the General Libraries of the University of Texas at Austin, including their unequaled Benson Latin American Collection.
 All these libraries extend borrowing privileges to our students free of charge.
 The internet and the OCLC international network of libraries provide materials unavailable locally; and the library offers a growing number of electronic resources including ATLAS Full Text Plus, TexShare, and EBSCO.